Skincare for Gen Z: Build a Routine That Actually Works

 For Combination Skin

-Balance with hydrating cleansers, targeted treatments for specific zones, and lightweight but effective moisturizers.
+Balance with hydrating cleansers, targeted treatments for specific zones (T-zone vs. cheeks), and lightweight but effective moisturizers that address different areas' needs.

 -